University of Michigan - Ann Arbor - Social Work

 - Completion of a bachelor's degree or its equivalent, with competitive grades, from an accredited institution

-- One academic transcript is required from each college/university you have attended
+- An academic transcript is required from each college/university you have attended

-- No admissions tests (e.g., GRE, GMAT) are required for admission to the MSW program
+- Please note admissions tests (e.g., GRE, GMAT) are NOT required for admission

-If you are not applying to CBI and/or DIH, but are applying for the Coverdell Fellows Scholarship, upload your Description of Service to the Fee Waiver Upload page.
+RPCVs applying to the Coverdell Fellows Scholarship are eligible for an application fee waiver.
+To apply for the Coverdell Fellows Scholarship, please answer “yes” to the question, “Do you plan to apply to an SSW Special Program?” found on the Financial Assistance page of the online MSW application and then select the Coverdell Fellows Scholarship checkbox.
+The Coverdell Fellows Scholarship application page will be added to the end of your MSW application.
+You will need to enter in your dates of service and upload your Description of Service on the Coverdell Fellows Scholarship application page.
 If you do not have a DOS because you are currently serving in the Peace Corps, please ask your country director or program manager for a brief letter verifying your status as a Peace Corps Volunteer.
 This letter may be uploaded in place of the DOS.

 Year Coverdell Fellows partnership started